Aghajari/LogicalCircuit/README.md

 Input order: [A, B, C, D, E, F, G, DP]

 There is a module named `Number`, You can enter count of bits you want and the number that it should show.<br>
-It doesn't get any inputs but it will give you N-Bit output that displays the number you want.<br>
+It doesn't get any inputs, but it will give you N-Bit output that displays the number you want.<br>
 You can update the number later in Elements -> [Number element name] -> Update Number.<br>

 And another module named `NumberTo7Segment (NT7)`,<br>